nonokangwei/Stable-Diffusion-on-GCP/Stable-Diffusion-UI-Agones/README.md

 #### How can I upload file to the pod?
 We made an example [script](./Stable-Diffusion-UI-Agones/sd-webui/extensions/stable-diffusion-webui-udload/scripts/udload.py) to work as an extension for file upload.
 Besides, you can use extensions for image browsing and downloading(https://github.com/zanllp/sd-webui-infinite-image-browsing), model/lora downloading(https://github.com/butaixianran/Stable-Diffusion-Webui-Civitai-Helper) and more.

+5. Directory Structure in NFS
+Please refer this directory struction to provison NFS, these settings will be used for Stable-Diffusion-WebUI Golden config, all the stable-diffusion-pod created will be init with the config from here, then any change from customer will be persisted in its own foler.
+--/
+--/sd-config
+    --/config.json
+    --/ui-config.json
+--/extensions
+    --
+    --
+    --..
+--/<username>
+    --/config.json
+    --/ui-config.json
+    --/extentions
+    --/output